Memorable Manitobans: Harold Lloyd Henderson (1907-1993)

 Cleric, municipal official.

-Born at Freeland, Prince Edward Island in June 1907, one of eight children of Robert Cummings Henderson and Annie Henderson.
-He was educated at Freeland, Prince of Wales College (Charlottetown), McGill University (Montreal), and the Presbyterian College (Montreal).
-He was ordained in the Presbyterian church in 1943 and became the minister of First Presbyterian Church in Portage la Prairie, Manitoba.
+Born at Freeland, Prince Edward Island in June 1907, one of eight children of Robert Cummings Henderson and Annie Henderson, he was educated at Freeland, Prince of Wales College (Charlottetown), McGill University (Montreal), and the Presbyterian College (Montreal).
+He was ordained in the Presbyterian church in 1943 and became the minister of First Presbyterian Church in Portage la Prairie.

-He served as the mayor of Portage la Prairie from 1947 to 1966, and again from 1971 to 1974.
+He served as the Mayor of Portage la Prairie (1947-1966, 1971-1974).
 During his first term, he was President of the Manitoba Association of Urban Municipalities.
 He ran as a candidate for the leadership of the Liberal Party of Canada at its conventions in 1958 and 1968.
 He also ran for the leadership of the Manitoba Liberal Party on three occasions.
 He never sought election to the provincial legislature but was unsuccessful as a candidate in the 1958, 1962, and 1963 federal general elections.